akka/akka-persistence-jdbc/README.md

 The stream is completed with failure if there is a failure in executing the query in the backend journal.

 ## EventsByPersistenceIdQuery and CurrentEventsByPersistenceIdQuery
-`eventsByPersistenceId` (currently not supported) and `currentEventsByPersistenceId` is used for retrieving events for a specific PersistentActor identified by persistenceId.
+`eventsByPersistenceId` and `currentEventsByPersistenceId` is used for retrieving events for a specific PersistentActor identified by persistenceId.

 ```scala